Robert Nisbet (sea captain): Career

 During the time that Nisbet was in command of the Matchless, he acted as commission agent for the sale of north country products, and did business with such Leith firms as Messrs Aitken & Wright, J. & J. Stewart, J.S.
 Linklater and J. & J. Tod.

 The increased trade of Scalloway on the west side of Mainland, Shetland in the mid-nineteenth century led to cargo vessels running in from Leith.
 Most famous was the clipper Queen of the Isles of 82 tons, built at Leith in 1845 for a Shetland syndicate.
 In 1875 Nisbet acquired an interest in the Queen of the Isles, trading between Leith and the west side of Shetland.
 Nisbet who skippered the Queen of the Isles for many years, proved a key figure in the island service with his long experience of the dangerous passage up the west side of Shetland.

 Five years later in 1880 saw the inauguration of the first steamboat between Leith and the west side of Shetland.
-Nisbet provided such a good service for passengers and traders that, when the North of Scotland, Orkney and Shetland Steam Navigation Company provided a Shetland west-side run from Leith and Aberdeen via Stromness, Orkney in 1881, he was invited to take command of the 254-ton steamship SS Queen.
-The SS Queen had been acquired by the North of Scotland, Orkney and Shetland Steam Navigation Company in 1861.
+Nisbet provided such a good service for passengers and traders that, when the North of Scotland, Orkney & Shetland Steam Navigation Company provided a Shetland west-side run from Leith and Aberdeen via Stromness, Orkney in 1881, he was invited to take command of the 254-ton steamship SS Queen.
+The SS Queen had been acquired by the North of Scotland, Orkney & Shetland Steam Navigation Company in 1861.
 It was the first screw-driven ship used regularly on the Shetland run.

 In 1881 a third weekly run began from Leith on Mondays to Aberdeen, Stromness and Scalloway, the west-side service going on from Scalloway to other ports on the west side of Shetland, a service that continued with variations until 1939.

 When master of the first west-side steamer, Nisbet organised all kinds of private arrangements before the erection of official lighthouses.
 A lamp in a crofter's cottage guided him through Vaila Sound into Walls, Shetland and a lamp in the staircase window of Melby House helped him negotiate Papa Sound, a service he acknowledged with a blast on the ship's whistle as he passed.

-Nisbet was employed by the North of Scotland, Orkney and Shetland Steam Navigation Company for over 30 years and was in charge of various of their vessels, including the St Ninian and the St. Nicholas.
+Nisbet was employed by the North of Scotland, Orkney & Shetland Steam Navigation Company for over 30 years and was in charge of various of their vessels, including the St Ninian and the St. Nicholas.